moliver28/research-handbook/content/handbook/support/workflows/customer_emergencies_workflows.md

 In rare cases, the on-call engineer may experience concurrent emergencies triggered by separate customers.
 If this happens to you, please remember that you are not alone; you need only take the first step in the following process to ensure proper engagement and resolution of each emergency:

 1. **You**: [Contact the on-call Support Manager](/handbook/support/on-call/#paging-the-on-call-manager) to inform them of the new incoming emergency.
 The Support Manager is responsible for finding an engineer to own the new emergency page.
-1. **Support Manager**: In Slack, ping the regional support group (*e.g.* `@support-team-americas`) and request assistance from anyone who is available to assist with the new incoming emergency case.
+1. **Support Manager**: In Slack, ping the regional support group (*for example:* `@support-team-americas`) and request assistance from anyone who is available to assist with the new incoming emergency case.
 1. **Second Support Engineer**: Acknowledge and resolve the emergency page to indicate that you are assisting the customer with the case.

 #### Incident-related emergencies